 Some people believe that inevitably, supplements are a waste of money.

-Despite the criticism that the supplement industry does take, many supplements are naturally occurring substances that have been scientifically proven to build muscle and keep our bodies healthy.
+Despite the criticism that the supplement industry does take, many supplements (such as Citrulline Malate) are naturally occurring substances that have been scientifically proven to build muscle and keep our bodies healthy.

 Creatine Monohydrate for Athletes